kikonen/ngannotate-rails/README.md

   * regexp option for ngannotate (NG_REGEXP takes precedence over this)
   * default: nil
 - ignore_paths
-  * List of asset paths, which are ignored from ngannotate processing
+  * List of asset paths, which are ignored from ngannotate processing.
+Values can be either string or proc/lambda instances
   * default: ["/vendor/"]

 For example,